Charliechen114514/CCPDF_View/Readme.md

 CCPDFView_Seta is a concise lightweight PDF reader program that is currently in the testing phase.

+## Update 3

+- Support Optional Compile of Reading PDF, the Sources are from your Computer Default''s TTSs
+- Support Multi-Thread Compilitions for MSVC, for Makefile user, you can set threads cnt by offering -j params in project settings
+- More Tidy Codes by clang-format
+- Update Showing strings in TranslationWidget

 ## Update 2

 - attempts to support some animations